🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Smart Shopping List

-• Taper candles + mixed holders (brass, glass, black)
+• Taper candles and mixed holders (brass, glass, black)

 • Wood chargers, matte ceramics, and a stone bowl